Flag of Merionethshire

 The Merionethshire flag (Baner Sir Feirionnydd) is the flag of the historic Welsh county of Merioneth.
 It was registered with the Flag Institute as the official flag of the county on 2 January 2015.

+Design

+The flag features three goats rampant, and on the lower hoist (bottom left) is the corner of the sun in yellow, all on a blue field.
+In other words, it is “Azure, three goats rampant Argent, armed and unguled Or; from the dexter base the sun in his splendour issuant Or”.
+It is in a 3:5 ratio.

+Colours

+The pantone colours of the flag are:

 History

 The design is adapted from the seal used by the former county council.
 This in turn derived from the anachronistic description of a banner borne by the men of Merioneth at the Battle of Agincourt, in the 17th-century poem of the same name by Michael Drayton.
 Here he wrote of “three goats dancing "gainst a rising sun"; the shield was blue, the sun golden and the goats white.
 Speculation regarding this unusual arrangement suggests a connection with Cader Idris, where goats browsed and behind which the sun rose.
-The flag therefore both maintains a theme associated with Merioneth for six centuries and is also a highly distinctive design – no other flag features a sun in this position and the arrangement is uniquely Merioneth.
+The flag therefore both maintains a theme associated with Merioneth for six centuries and is also a highly distinctive design – no other officially used flag features a sun in this position and the arrangement is uniquely Merioneth.

+The local running club, Clwb Rhedeg Meirionnydd, who used the design of three goats as their emblem, advocated for the flag to be officially adopted.
+This was in light of official adoption of old symbols for flags by the neighbouring counties of Caernarfonshire, and so the club contacted the Flag Institute to propose its adoption, and it was duly registered.

+It is popularly flown all around the county.